-

 About the Program

-The College of Health and Human Services, Department of Social Work at the University of New Hampshire (UNH) and the New Hampshire Leadership Education in Neurodevelopmental and Related Disabilities (NH-LEND) training program at the Institute on Disability cosponsor the Intellectual and Developmental Disabilities Graduate Certificate program.
+The College of Health and Human Services, Department of Social Work at the University of New Hampshire (UNH) and the New Hampshire/Maine-Leadership Education in Neurodevelopmental and Related Disabilities (NH/ME-LEND) training program at the Institute on Disability co-sponsor the Intellectual and Developmental Disabilities Graduate Certificate program.
 The needs of individuals with intellectual and developmental disabilities extend beyond the boundaries of any one discipline.
-Therefore, this program emphasizes an interdisciplinary, collaborative approach to providing holistic, family-centered services to children and families.
-This 12 credit hour interdisciplinary program is designed to focus on the development of advocacy and practice skills for professional work with individuals with intellectual and developmental disabilities and their families.
+Therefore, this 12-credit-hour program emphasizes an interdisciplinary, collaborative approach to providing holistic, family-centered services to individuals with IDD and their families.
+Students enrolled in the certificate program will benefit from collaboration and interaction with faculty and students from many departments within the university.
+This 12-credit hour Graduate Certificate program will allow you to take graduate-level courses at a leading public university while also giving you the option to apply credits toward a graduate degree program.
+Additionally, students will benefit from working with staff and faculty associated with the Institute on Disability (IOD) and the NH/ME-LEND program which focuses on developing educational excellence related to: a) current knowledge regarding neurodevelopmental disabilities, b) interdisciplinary practice, and c) strategies for effective leadership.

 Who Should Apply

-- Individuals interested in taking graduate-level courses at a leading university, with the option of applying credit toward a graduate degree in their respective disciplines
+• Individuals interested in taking graduate level courses at a leading university, with the option of applying credit toward a graduate degree in their respective disciplines

-- Individuals interested in developing new career options
+• Individuals interested in advancing their careers or in developing new career options

 Individuals holding a bachelor's degree from an accredited institution are eligible to apply.
 Applicants much submit:

-- an application form,
+1. an application form,

-- official transcripts, and
+2. official transcripts, and

-Department of Social Work and NH-LEND Program University of New Hampshire
+Department of Social Work

-55 College Road, 311 Pettee Hall
+55 College Rd., 311 Pettee Hall

 Durham, NH 03824